Kerry Packer: Hands-on business approach

 Packer sometimes took a direct interest in the editorial content of his papers, although he was far less interventionist than the notoriously hands-on Rupert Murdoch.
 Packer also occasionally interfered directly in the programming of his TV stations; in 1992, he called his Sydney station, TCN-9, and ordered its personnel to "Get that shit off the air!", referring to Australia's Naughtiest Home Videos hosted by Doug Mulray, which was cut during its first and only airing on national television.
-(It has since aired in its entirety).
+(It has since aired in its entirety.)
 He is also said to have often manipulated broadcasts of cricket himself, to ensure that the end of a cricket match was broadcast, despite previously set television broadcast schedules.

 Government inquiry and legal challenges

 Packer faced a 1991 Australian government inquiry into the print media industry with some reluctance, but great humour.
 When asked to state his full name and the capacity in which he appeared, he replied: "Kerry Francis Bullmore Packer.
-I have appeared here reluctantly."
+I appear here this afternoon reluctantly."
 Packer fronted the inquiry over allegations that he had some secret control over the content of the Fairfax papers (an organisation that Packer had wished to purchase for some time, but was restricted from by cross-ownership laws).
 During the inquiry, he repeatedly berated the politicians conducting it, and the government.
 When asked about his company's tax-minimisation schemes, he replied: "Of course I am minimising my tax.
 And if anybody in this country doesn't minimise their tax, they want their heads read, because as a government, I can tell you you're not spending it that well that we should be donating extra!"

 At the time of his death, the Nine Network was the jewel in the PBL crown.
 Although it had a tough year in 2005 against rival Seven Network (which was aided largely by US TV hits such as Desperate Housewives and Lost), Nine still finished the year as the number-one network.